 What is necessary to complete the full registration package?

-- Your personal commitment to learning
+- A signed contract and personal commitment to learning.

 Is it worth it?